graceBaoXP/Residual_CNN/README.md

 # Residual_CNN
 Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB.
+WINNER2 Channel is not deployed, and you can download the WINNER2 packet so you can use the WINNER2 channel.

 It is defined as ReEsNet.
 I think they did not release the code so I am not sure what I did is hundred percent correct, so just have fun.

 It is a simple demo for implementing residual Neural Network in MATLAB.

 It is a version of my part code indeed but long long ago, so if there is any errors let me know.
 It works, at least I can send you a copy of trained DAG NN.
+If you have any question let me know :)

 %% Pruning